jakebailey/pprof-it/README.md

 ## Usage

-To use `pprof-it`, you need to pass `--require pprof-it` to node.
-Depending on how your program is run, this can be done one of a few ways:
+To use `pprof-it`, install the package, then pass `--require pprof-it` to node when executing your program.
+Depending on how your program is run, this can be achieved one of a few ways:

 ```sh
 # Directly running with node